Faarisc/lab03/README.md

  - Your queries and their results are to be submitted in the file; `writing/queries.md`.

- - Complete the supplementary _thought-experiment_ questions in the File; `writing/reflection.md`.
+ - Complete the supplementary _thought-experiment_ questions in the file; `writing/reflection.md`.

 Note: If you would like to add screenshots to your work, please use the the following code;